 On September 25, 2013, STI ESG's BOD approved an amendment to the Phase 1 and 2 mergers whereby STI ESG would issue shares, at par value, to the stockholders of the non-controlling interests.
 In 2014, STI ESG issued 1.9 million additional shares at par value to the stockholders of one of the merged schools.
-As at November 13, 2020, the amendment is pending approval by the SEC.
+As at February 15, 2021, the amendment is pending approval by the SEC.

-As at November 13, 2020, STI ESG's request for confirmatory ruling on the tax-free merger from the BIR is still pending.
+As at February 15, 2021, STI ESG's request for a confirmatory ruling on the tax-free merger from the BIR is still pending.